marc-micatka/marc-micatka.github.io/index.md

 ---

 Hello!
 My name is Marc Micatka.
-Welcome to my personal website and portfolio.</br> I write about the things I love and the things I'm proud of.
+Welcome to my personal website and portfolio.<br />
+I write about the things I love and the things I'm proud of.